exonum/exonum-doc/src/advanced/services/configuration.md

 switch to the following configuration (activate it) as soon as they reach the `actual_from` specified in the proposal.

+!!! note
-**Notice.** Nodes can have only single following configuration.
+    Nodes can have only single following configuration.
 After the configuration proposal got a supermajority of votes and became the following configuration, nodes can not vote for the new proposal until the following configuration is activated.

 There may be several proposals with the same `previous_cfg_hash`; the transaction execution rules guarantee that only one of them will get activated.

+!!! note
-**Notice.** The threshold of 2/3 of validators is chosen to reflect the security model used in [the consensus algorithm](../consensus/consensus.md).
+    The threshold of 2/3 of validators is chosen to reflect the security model used in [the consensus algorithm](../consensus/consensus.md).
 According to this model, up to 1/3 of validators may be compromised or be non-responsive at any time.

 ## REST API